-\paragraph{}\citet{FollmerSchied2004} introduced the UBSR risk measure for the case of bounded random variables.
-Existing works in the literature have analyzed UBSR and its properties, and proposed two schemes for UBSR estimation, namely stochastic approximation (SA) and sample average approximation (SAA) (see \citet{dunkel_efficient_2007,dunkel2010stochastic,giesecke-risk-large-losses,weber-2006-distribution-invariant,zhaolin2016ubsrest} for the details.).
-Following the SA approach, \citet{dunkel2010stochastic} proposed estimators based on a stochastic root finding procedure and provided asymptotic convergence guarantees.
-In~\citet{zhaolin2016ubsrest}, the authors used a SAA procedure for UBSR estimation and established asymptotic convergence guarantees on the estimator.
-They proposed an estimator for the UBSR derivative which can be used for risk optimization under a scalar decision parameter.
+The authors in \cite{FollmerSchied2004} introduced the UBSR risk measure for bounded random variables.
+Existing works in the literature have analyzed UBSR and its properties, and proposed two schemes for UBSR estimation, namely stochastic approximation (SA) and sample average approximation (SAA) (see \cite{dunkel_efficient_2007,dunkel2010stochastic,giesecke-risk-large-losses,weber-2006-distribution-invariant,zhaolin2016ubsrest} for the details).
+Following the SA approach, \cite{dunkel2010stochastic} proposed estimators based on a stochastic root finding procedure and provided asymptotic convergence guarantees.
+Reference \cite{zhaolin2016ubsrest} used an SAA procedure for UBSR estimation and established asymptotic convergence guarantees on the estimator.
+They proposed an estimator for the UBSR derivative that can be used for risk optimization under a scalar decision parameter.
 They show that this estimator of the UBSR derivative is asymptotically unbiased.
-In~\citet{Hegde2024}, the authors perform non-asymptotic analysis for the scalar UBSR optimization, while employing a stochastic root finding technique for UBSR estimation.
-In comparison to these works, we would like to the note the following aspects: (i) Unlike \citet{dunkel2010stochastic,zhaolin2016ubsrest}, we provide non-asymptotic bounds on the mean absolute-error and the mean squared-error of the UBSR estimate from a procedure that is computationally efficient; (ii) We consider UBSR optimization for a vector parameter, while earlier works (cf. \citet{zhaolin2016ubsrest,Hegde2024}) consider the scalar case; (iii) We analyze a SG-based algorithm in the non-asymptotic regime for UBSR optimization, while \citet{zhaolin2016ubsrest} provide an asymptotic guarantee for the UBSR derivative estimate; (iv) In \citet{Hegde2024}, UBSR optimization using a gradient-based algorithm has been proposed for the case of scalar parameterization.
-Unlike \citet{Hegde2024}, we derive a general (multivariate) expression for the UBSR gradient, leading to an estimator that is subsequently employed in a stochastic gradient algorithm mentioned above.
-A vector parameter makes the bias/variance analysis of UBSR gradient estimate challenging as compared to the scalar counterpart that is analyzed in \citet{Hegde2024}.
+Reference \cite{Hegde2024} gave a non-asymptotic analysis for the scalar UBSR optimization while employing a stochastic root-finding technique for UBSR estimation.
+In comparison to these works, we would like to note the following aspects. \begin{enumerate} \item Unlike \cite{dunkel2010stochastic,zhaolin2016ubsrest}, we provide non-asymptotic bounds on the mean absolute error and the mean squared error of the UBSR estimate from a procedure that is computationally efficient. \item We consider UBSR optimization for a vector parameter, while earlier works (cf. \cite{zhaolin2016ubsrest,Hegde2024}) consider the scalar case. \item We analyze a SG-based algorithm in the non-asymptotic regime for UBSR optimization, while \cite{zhaolin2016ubsrest} provide an asymptotic guarantee for the UBSR derivative estimate. \item In \cite{Hegde2024}, UBSR optimization using a gradient-based algorithm has been proposed for the case of scalar parameterization.
+Unlike \cite{Hegde2024}, we derive a general (multivariate) expression for the UBSR gradient, leading to an estimator that is subsequently employed in a stochastic gradient algorithm mentioned above.
+A vector parameter makes the bias/variance analysis of UBSR gradient estimate challenging as compared to the scalar counterpart that is analyzed by \cite{Hegde2024}. \end{enumerate}